 This post-professional MS degree is designed so that the physician can integrate his or her new knowledge directly into patient care while losing minimal office time completing the program.
-For an overview, please review our program brochure:

 The MS ACP is a two-year program.
 A total of 36 credits are distributed as follows:

 Second Year (17 credits)

 For more information, please see the class schedule.

 MS ACP 500 - Clinical Neurophysiology I -

 The purpose of this course is to provide health care practitioners with an advanced understanding of clinical neurophysiology in the context of the patient encounter.
 The course will explore the clinical significance of peripheral nerve fibers, the spinal cord, brainstem and brain and their functional activities in the context of visceral and musculoskeletal disorders.
 The student will learn to effectively integrate clinical neurophysiology with various physical and biochemical treatment interventions.

 MS ACP 510 (DL) - Clinical Neurophysiology II -